29 free toy knitting patterns from monsters, the alphabet, various shapes, food, plants, sports and vehicles. I hope you find something you like.

 Really cute mushrooms.
 I think Abby got the design just right.
 One look at the picture and I feel like making it.
 She mentioned that it would make good cat toys.
 Hmm, I have a few friends who have cats. 🙂

-Grace offers 5 cap and 2 stem patterns for you to mix and match.
+Grace offers 5 caps and 2 stem patterns for you to mix and match.
 The mushrooms are quite realistic.

-This pattern will make a 6 inch tall mushroom.
+This pattern will make a 6-inch tall mushroom.
 There are instructions for a pair of eyeballs.
-I think they look quite scary for kids, so if you are planning to make this for a child, omit the eyeballs or replace with embroidered eyes.
+I think they look quite scary for kids, so if you are planning to make this for a child, omit the eyeballs or replace them with embroidered eyes.
 I like the way the white dots were made.